Einar Páll Svavarsson

 When is the best time to visit Reynisfjara?

 Iceland is placed on planet earth up north near the arctic and has four clear and distinctive seasons.
 There is a clear difference between spring, summer, autumn, and winter.
 This also means that every place in Icelandic nature is different depending on the season.
 This affects everything you see and experience in an area like Reynisfjara.
-The beach is accessible all year round, and every season has its charm, but often in winter, the weather makes it challenging to visit as the roads are difficult, slippery, and even closed.
-If you want to enjoy this magnificent place in its full blossom and color, the best time is from late April until late September.
-If, on the other hand, you want to experience the full and mighty force of nature and see big waves and harsh environments, it is a good idea to visit Reynisfjara from October and March.
+The beach is accessible all year round, but often in winter, the weather makes it impossible to visit as the roads are difficult, slippery, and even closed.
+If you want to enjoy this place in its full blossom and color, the best time, and really the only time, is from late April until late September.

 I hope you enjoy our website and information when planning a tour to Iceland, and below, you find more information about nearby places.